-Today I am sharing how to grow clematis.
-This applies to all types.
+These easy-to-follow gardening tips apply to all types.
 I grow about 10 different clematis vines and am always adding more.
-In this post will share how to care for your clematis so you can have tons of blooms clamoring over your trellis, fences and arbors.
+In this post, you will learn how to care for your clematis so you can have tons of blooms clamoring over your trellis, fences, and arbors.

 Disclaimer..there are tons of differing opinions and experiences on how to grow clematis.
 What I relate here, for the most part, is from my personal experience.
 Reading about gardens and watching gardening shows is something I do a lot of.
 The education is wonderful but many times it does not fit my region and conditions, so experience has been my best teacher.